liberland/Constitution/Liberland-constitution.md

 * **§II.17.** No law shall prohibit video and/or audio recording of any employee of the Public Administration in public space and whilst on duty.
 * **§II.18.** No law shall abridge the right of self-defense against initiators of aggression, including the agents of the Public Administration where acting unlawfully and/or in error.
 * **§II.19.** No law shall institute price controls of goods and/or services, nor rent controls.
+* **§II.20.** No law shall regulate the rules concerning uploading and/or transmitting any materials through the Internet and/or any other medium of exchange where all parties of age involved consent; nor shall it regulate the rules concerning displaying and/or accessing such material.

 ### Article III: Individual Rights